 And in the swale right below you might have noticed the tiny yellow flowers of wild sensitive plant.
 Its larger cousin Partridge Pea is much showier.

-and one of my favorite natives, the VERY prickly devil's walkingstick.
+white snakeroot scattered here and there, and one of my favorite natives, the VERY prickly devil's walkingstick.
 I love its huge masses of dark purple fruits.

 5 comments: